pivotal-cf/cred-alert/README.md

 > scans repos for credentials and then shouts if it finds them

-## Dependencies

-Cred-alert depends on `libmagic` being installed on the system in order to run.
-For building you'll need the `libmagic` header as well, usually provided by a development package of the library.

-On Mac OS:

-    $ brew install libmagic

-On a Debian flavoured linux:

-    $ apt-get install -y libmagic-dev

 ## Set Up

 You'll need to install `gosub` in order to manage the submodules of this